AetherLinkProject/aetherLink-indexer/README.md

 ## Contributing

 We welcome contributions to the Aetherlink Indexer project.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 Before submitting a pull request, please ensure that your code is well-tested and adheres to the aelf coding standards.

-## Contact

-If you have any questions or feedback, please feel free to contact us at the Aetherlink community channels.
-You can find us on Discord, Telegram, and other social media platforms.